hoarder-app/hoarder/README.md

 ### Codebase structure

-- `packages/db`: Where prisma's schema lives.
+- `packages/db`: Where drizzle's schema lives.
 Shared between packages.
 - `packages/shared`: Shared utilities and code between the workers and the web app.
 - `packages/web`: Where the nextjs based web app lives.
 - `packages/workers`: Where the background job workers (crawler and openai as of now) run.